 Black ceilings are great for hiding everything.
 It all just disappears.
-But it can make the ceiling feel lower.
+But black can make the ceiling feel lower.

-White ceilings can make a room feel brighter, but white needs more coats or paint.
+White ceilings can make a room feel brighter, but white needs more coats of paint.
 And special primer to block the knots from turning yellow with time.

 How much does it cost to paint an exposed basement ceiling?